 1 The Quick Start Wizard appears automatically after login.
-Or you can click the Click Start icon in the top right corner of the web configurator to open the quick start screens.
+Or you can click the Quick Start icon in the top right corner of the web configurator to open the quick start screens.
+Select the time zone of your location.
 Click Next.